BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Do projects integrate preventive security feedback loops including penetration testing?
-  - Broken pipelines are communicated on specified channels. (no, for some projects, for half the projects, yes)
+  - Broken pipelines are communicated on specified channels.
-  - A version with a broken penetration test can not be rolled out and is marked. (no, for some projects, for half the projects, yes)
+  - A version with a broken penetration test cannot be rolled out and is marked.
   - There is a platform specifically for exploit reports.
+  - Penetration testing results do have effects on the software architecture and design on an irregular basis.
+  - Developers skilled with security training engage in solving conflicts related to penetration test results.
 * Do projects establish release gates in the software development lifecycle for penetration testing?
-  - Release gates are enhanced with penetration test results. (no, for some projects, for half the projects, yes)
+  - Release gates are enhanced with penetration test results.
   - The gate is part of the software development lifecycle.
   - No software is rolled out to customers before testing is done.
+  - Developers and penetration testers find a baseline for the first release gate.
+  - Developers and penetration testers agree on penetration test cases that must pass in order to fulfill a specific release gate.
+  - Released and deployed software does not contain easily found security bugs.

 ##### RESULTS